 In addition to being a Florida Bar Board Certified Appellate Specialist, Mr. Graessle’s peers have rated him AV-Preeminent, the highest designation for ethics and knowledge of the profession as designated by Martindale- Hubbell.
 Due to his expertise and experience, he has been named a Master of the Bench of both the Florida Family Law American Inn of Court and the First District Appellate American Inn of Court.
 He is a member of the Board of Directors of Southern Legal Counsel, a statewide not-for-profit public interest law firm.
 He regularly participates in the University of Florida College of Law’s appellate programs.

 In 1993, Mr. Graessle received the Florida Bar President’s Pro Bono Service Award for his representation of the Guardian ad Litem, a program representing abandoned, neglected, and abused children in court.
 In 1995, the Florida Supreme Court appointed Mr. Graessle to serve on the Board of the Florida Bar Foundation, a position he held until 2002.

 Mr. Graessle has been married for over 30 years and has three children.
-All of his children attended or are attending the University of Florida, and his oldest child, Jonathan, has joined him in his practice.
+All of his children attended the University of Florida, and his oldest child, Jonathan, has joined him in his practice.
 Mr. Graessle’s most valued accomplishment is being a father, and over the years, Mr. Graessle was involved in all aspects of his children’s lives.